r00b/cessna-private-pilot-course/1-learning-your-airplane/2-how-an-airplane-flies.md

 * Airplanes are designed with aerodynamic compensations to correct for left-turning tendency at cruise speed
   * Engine is often offset slightly to the right
-  * Trailing adge of vertical stabilizer may be canted a little to the right
+  * Trailing edge of vertical stabilizer may be canted a little to the right
   * Left wing may have a slightly greater angle of attack
 * Only compensate at cruise speed
   * Right rudder for higher power settings/lower speed